 If you’re planning on using Instablogg to write truly anonymous blogs you need to be very careful about protecting your anonymity.
 In this case you would not want to share the link on your social networking account, or through your personal e-mail account.
 You’ll need to find a way to get your blog post out without it being traced back to you.

 Let us know what you think of Instablogg and how it might be useful.
-For other ideas about blogging, check out these MUO articles.

 Image Credit: Shutterstock